 Growing up in a four-story tenement on Summer Street in Brockton, Alfred Campanelli understood the value of hard work and dedication.
 In 1947, he founded the Campanelli Companies with his brothers and brother-in-law Salvatore DeMarco.
 Their early efforts focused on building single-family homes for veterans, allowing them to achieve the American Dream of home-ownership.
 Today, the Campanelli Companies are nationally known commercial real estate developers.

-In 1958, Mr. Campanelli moved to Schaumburg, Illinois.
-In Schaumberg, Mr. Campanelli donated $3.85 million to pay off the mortgage and finance the building of an addition to the local YMCA.
-Though living 1000 miles away, Mr. Campanelli has always had a special place in his heart for Brockton.
-He donated $2 million to the City of Brockton to be used for the creation of a building or project that would substantially benefit the people of Brockton.
-In turn, the City of Brockton used that money to help finance the building of a baseball stadium for the Brockton Rox.
-A stadium which proudly wears the Campanelli name.
+Although Mr. Campanelli moved to Schaumburg, Illinois in 1958, his heart never left Brockton.
+He donated millions of dollars to pay off the mortgage and finance the building of an addition to the local YMCA, as well as $2 million to the City of Brockton to benefit the people.
+This money was used to help finance the building of Campanelli Stadium, a baseball stadium for the Brockton Rox.

 Alfred Campanelli's legacy is immeasurable.
 His generosity and commitment to the community continue to inspire people today.
 Campanelli Stadium stands as a tribute to his memory and his vision of achieving the American Dream through hard work and community support.